 Note: Before purchasing any of the following products, please ensure that you have selected the correct frequency band for your region!
 For more details, please once again visit this Frequency Plan by Country on The Things Network’s website.

-A LoRaWAN Gateway is the bridge between your LoRa networks between your end nodes and the server in the cloud.
+A LoRaWAN Gateway is the bridge between your LR networks between your end nodes and the server in the cloud.
 It collects, aggregates and uploads data from your sensors in the field to the cloud for easy access and further action.
-The SenseCAP LoRaWAN Gateway is equipped with a high-performance processor AM3358 and the telecom-operator-level LoRa chip, SX1301 to ensure robustness and high performance in large-scale networks.
+The SenseCAP LoRaWAN Gateway is equipped with a high-performance processor AM3358 and the telecom-operator-level LR chip, SX1301 to ensure robustness and high performance in large-scale networks.
 In addition, it includes mutual authentication and encryption for added security!

 - High-performance Cortex A8 1GHz processor, Linux system.